Navajo Lake State Park

 Fishing Navajo Lake and San Juan River Quality Waters

 World-class trout fishing can also be experienced along the San Juan River.
 A 4.25-mile section of special catch & release waters located at the base of Navajo Dam, known as Quality Waters, brings anglers from around the world.
 The average San Juan River Quality Waters trout measures over 17 inches.
-Water conditions of this section are perfect for fishing summer, fall, winter, and spring.
+The water conditions of this section are perfect for fishing in summer, fall, winter, and spring.

 Navajo Lake is a large and fantastic lake for boating and can accommodate any size boat.
 For an up-close, intimate exploration of Navajo Lake, tour the canyons by kayak or sailboat.
 Kick back and enjoy the scenery from a pontoon boat or, if you prefer a faster-paced adventure, you can explore the waters by cabin cruiser or speedboat.
 Water-skiing, jet-skiing, and wakeboarding are also popular.
 Navajo Lake is home to some of the friendliest boaters; this community of water enthusiasts is inviting and fun.
 The Navajo Lake Marina and Sims Marina are full-service marinas providing fuel, food, boat, slip, and pontoon rentals.
 There are also two boat docks and boat ramps for easy launching.
 An additional marina is located along the northern shoreline in Colorado.